learn-co-curriculum/redux-action-creators/README.md

 Actions are just **Plain Old JavaScript Objects** (POJOs), but that doesn't mean we should ignore them.
-In this section, we'll discuss the properties of actions, and how to use functions to create actions.
+In this section, we'll discuss the properties of actions, and how to use functions to create them.

 # Purpose of Actions

 So as you know, we've been dispatching actions to our store to indicate what changes to make to our state.
-In this way, actions almost feel like the request object or the parameters hash that are used in Ruby on Rails.
+In this way, actions almost feel like the request object or parameters hash used in Ruby on Rails.

 In __Rails__, a user clicking on a link kicks off a request, and that request is ultimately passed to the controller, which is responsible for changing the